VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/running_liv_sweeps/README.md

     - **11:** Ethernet

 ## Expected Results
 Upon starting the sequence, the user will be prompted to enter the names of the Instrument Systems configuration (.INI) file and calibration (.ISC) file that correspond to the test spectrometer.
 After initializing the spectrometer with the specified files, a Pulsed Sweep will be outputted and light measurements will be automatically taken.
-Upon completion of the sequence, a graph LIV sweep will appear onscreen.
+Upon completion of the sequence, a graph of the LIV sweep will appear onscreen.
 This graph will have a Voltage vs. Current plot overlaid with a Luminous Flux vs. Current plot generated using matplotlib.
 See the example below.

 ![](liv_sweep_graph_screenshot.png)